Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Unsupervised Speech Discretization Models

-\textbf{Inference}.
-For the three generative models, the posterior distribution is intractable and cannot be estimated.
-Instead, one seeks for an approximate posterior $q(\{ \Matrix{\eta}_i \} , \Matrix{z}) = q(\{ \Matrix{\eta}_i \})q(\Matrix{z})$ which maximizes the variational lower-bound $\mathcal{L}[q]$.
-Concerning estimation of $q(\Matrix{z})$, the \textit{expectation} step is identical for all models and is achieved with a modified \textit{forward-backward} algorithm described in \cite{ondel2016variational}.
-Estimation of $q(\Matrix{\eta})$, the \textit{maximization} step, is model-specific and is described in \cite{ondel2016variational} for the HMM, in \cite{ondel2019shmm} for SHMM models, and in \cite{yusuf2020hierarchical} for the H-SHMM model.
-Finally, the output of each system is obtained from a modified Viterbi algorithm which uses the expectation of the log-likelihoods with respect to $q(\{ \Matrix{\eta}_i \})$, instead of point estimates.
+\paragraph{Inference.} For the three generative models, the posterior distribution is intractable and cannot be estimated.
+Instead, one seeks an approximate posterior $q(\{ \Matrix{\eta}_i \} , \Matrix{z}) = q(\{ \Matrix{\eta}_i \})q(\Matrix{z})$ that maximizes the variational lower-bound $\mathcal{L}[q]$.
+Concerning the estimation of $q(\Matrix{z})$, the \textit{expectation} step is identical for all models and is achieved with a modified \textit{forward-backward} algorithm described in \newcite{ondel2016variational}.
+Estimation of $q(\Matrix{\eta})$, the \textit{maximization} step, is model-specific and is described in \newcite{ondel2016variational} for the HMM, in \newcite{ondel2019shmm} for SHMM models, and in \newcite{yusuf2020hierarchical} for the H-SHMM model.
+Finally, the output of each system is obtained from a modified Viterbi algorithm that uses the expectation of the log-likelihoods with respect to $q(\{ \Matrix{\eta}_i \})$, instead of point estimates.

-\textbf{Training.} The models\footnote{Implementation available at: \url{https://github.com/beer-asr/beer/tree/master/recipes/hshmm}} are trained with 4 Gaussians per HMM state and using 100 for the Dirichlet process' truncation parameter.
+\paragraph{Training.} The models are trained with 4 Gaussians per HMM state and using 100 for the Dirichlet process' truncation parameter.
 SHMM and H-SHMM use an embedding size of 100, and H-SHMM models have a 6-dimensional language embedding.
-For the methods which use sub-spaces estimation (SHMM and H-SHMM), this estimation uses the following languages: French, German, Spanish, Polish from the Globalphone corpus~\cite{schultz2013globalphone}, as well as Amharic~\cite{Abate2005amharic}, Swahili~\cite{gelas2012swahili} and Wolof~\cite{gauthier2016wolof} from the ALFFA project~\cite{besacier2015speech}.
-We use 2-3 hours subsets of each, totaling around 19 hours.
+For the methods that use subspaces estimation (SHMM and H-SHMM), this estimation uses the following languages: French, German, Spanish, Polish from the Globalphone corpus~\citelanguageresource{schultz2013globalphone}, as well as Amharic~\citelanguageresource{Abate2005amharic}, Swahili~\citelanguageresource{gelas2012swahili} and Wolof~\citelanguageresource{gauthier2016wolof} from the ALFFA project~\cite{besacier2015speech}.
+We use 2-3 hours subsets of each, for a total of roughly 19 hours.